-When faced with a tight schedule, it is all the more important that business owners and builders consider a few basic guidelines to create a project-specific roadmap for success.
+When faced with a tight schedule, it is all the more important that business and home owners and builders consider a few basic guidelines to create a project-specific roadmap for success.

 Every navigator needs a good chart, a good road map, in order to check his bearings along the route.
 This is especially true as the complexity of projects is rapidly increasing.
 The best manager will keep his bearings at all times and provide a transparent process for his whole team.

 If you need help mapping your next project, don’t hesitate to give me a call.